na-ka-na/cdeps/README.md

 The graph is available in many forms - Clojure map, .xml, .dot, .png

+Note: for images you need dot (http://www.graphviz.org/) added to your system path.
+To verify run 'dot -V' on command line.

 ![cdeps-0.0.1-ns-deps.png](examples/cdeps-0.0.1-ns-deps.png "Namespace dep graph for cdeps-0.0.1")

 Try it